The Heritage of Daniel Haston

 We do not know for sure if a wife of Daniel is buried in the Big Fork Cemetery.
 And if a wife of Daniel is buried next to him, it is possible that the wife could be a second (or third) wife.

-Neff (alternate spelling for the surname "Nave") researchers are somewhat uncertain regarding Christina Nave's connection to a specific family.
-William Neff did indicate: "Christina Nave G516 (family file #), b. abt.
+William Neff wrote: "Christina Nave G516 (family file #), b. abt.
 1750 we believe in Augusta County, VA, was the daughter of Dr. Hans Conrad Näf and Katherina Isler, who immigrated from Kt.
 Zuerich in 1734.
-We have no records of Conrad Näf after the 1750 and believe he was killed during the Lord Dunmore wars with the Indians.
+We have no records of Conrad Näf after 1750 and believe he was killed during the Lord Dunmore wars with the Indians.
 His descendents all moved to the part of western North Carolina that is now east Tennessee.
 From Shenandoah County, VA marriages, we have her married to a Daniel Histand on 28 Sept 1773."

 Source: Personal email (10-15-2001) from William Neff, editor of The Neff News to Wayne Haston.